ocaml/dune/doc/stanzas/library.rst

   are split is historical, and hopefully we won't need two options soon.
-Both PPX kinds support an optional field: ``(cookies <cookies>)``, where ``<cookies>`` is a list of pairs ``(<name> <value>)`` with ``<name>`` being the cookie name and ``<value>`` a string that supports :ref:`variables` evaluated by each preprocessor invocation (note: libraries that share cookies with the same name should agree on their expanded value).
+Both PPX kinds support an optional field: ``(cookies <cookies>)``, where ``<cookies>`` is a list of pairs ``(<name> <value>)`` with ``<name>`` being the cookie name and ``<value>`` a string that supports :doc:`concepts/variables` evaluated by each preprocessor invocation (note: libraries that share cookies with the same name should agree on their expanded value).

 - ``(ppx_runtime_libraries (<library-names>))`` is for when the library is a ``ppx rewriter`` or a ``[@@deriving ...]`` plugin, and has runtime